 - Control Panel

-This is a very basic diesel engine, it’s no different to ones found in cars or other large vehicles.
+This is simply a basic diesel engine, it’s no different to the ones found in cars, vans, lorries or other large vehicles.
 This is the source of the mechanical energy, and the size of the engine matters.
 If you want a larger generator output, then you need a bigger engine.
 The larger the engine, the more electrical output you are able to produce.

-This magnetic field continuously rotates around another critical part of the alternator; the stator.
-This is basically a variation of different electrical conductors that are tightly wound over an iron core.
-Now, here’s where things start to get scientific.
-According to the principle of electromagnetic induction; if an electrical conductor remains stationary and a magnetic field moves around it, then an electrical current is induced.
+This magnetic field created continuously rotates around another critical part of the alternator: the stator.
+Simply put, this is a variation of different electrical conductors that are tightly wound over an iron core.
+This is where things start to become slightly more scientific.
+According to the principle of electromagnetic induction, if an electrical conductor remains stationary and a magnetic field moves around it, then an electrical current is induced.

-So, the alternator takes mechanical energy from the engine, which causes the rotor to create a magnetic field that moves around the stator, which in turn generates an alternating current!
+In summary, the alternator takes mechanical energy created by the diesel engine, which drives the rotor to create a magnetic field that moves around the stator, which in turn generates an alternating current.

 The fuel system mainly consists of a fuel tank with a pipe that connects it to the engine.
-Here, diesel can be supplied directly to the engine, which will then kickstart the whole process we just explained.
+Here, diesel can be supplied directly to the engine, which will then kickstart the whole process explained above.
 The size of the fuel tank ultimately dictates how long a generator can remain active for.